PS2Sanctuary/Sanctuary.Census/README.md

 ### Solution Structure

+#### Sanctuary.Census.Common

-The main project, `Sanctuary.Census`, contains the API, collection models and collection building logic.
+This project contains the collection models, along with other shared services and types.

+#### Sanctuary.Census.Api

+This ASP.NET Core Web API project contains the API components, much as the name suggests.
+This encompasses parsing the Census REST query format, building a corresponding query to the underlying MongoDB database, and converting the result into a JSON model compatible with expected Census results.

+#### Sanctuary.Census.Builder

+This service worker project is responsible for transforming data source caches into the collections surfaced by the API.
+Built collections are upserted in the underlying database, and the builder also maintains a diffing provider, in order to show changes to the collections.

-Each data source has its own project - for example, `Sanctuary.Census.ClientData`.
-Data source projects contain their specific data models, data retrieval logic and an object inheriting from `IDataCacheService` responsible for caching the data, for use in the main project's collection builders.
+The builder uses multiple data source projects - for example, `Sanctuary.Census.ClientData`.
+Data source projects contain their specific data models, data retrieval logic and an object inheriting from `IDataCacheService` responsible for caching their data.

-Finally, the `Sanctuary.Common` project contains shared data types and services.

 ## Contributing